INS Jamuna (J16): Search for INS Khukri

 Between 4 February and 6 February 2009, INS Jamuna was dispatched to search for Khukri.
 The survey ship deployed its side scan sonar, to take a picture of the bottom of the sea.
 One of the images obtained was of a large silt-covered hump on the seabed.
 This was located 80 m below the sea surface and close to Khukris last reported position.
 Jamunas magnetometer also confirmed the presence of steel inside this hump.
-The object was nearly 300 ft long, had a north-east-southwest orientation and seemed to be sitting on its keel with its mast sticking out of the silt, confirming that it was the sunken ship.
+The object was nearly 300 ft long, had a northeast-southwest orientation and seemed to be sitting on its keel with its mast sticking out of the silt, confirming that it was the sunken ship.

 Survey work

 In 2013, INS Jamuna conducted a hydrographic survey off the Kenya coastline on the request of the Kenyan government to survey Manda Bay and Kiwaiyu Bay.
 Subsequently, the "first updated navigational charts" of the areas were presented to Kenyan authorities in 2014 by the Chief of the Naval Staff, Admiral RK Dhowan.
 The ship also conducted a hydrographic survey off the Dar es Salaam port in Tanzania.